threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/farming_hardware_overview.md

 2. Pre-configured 3Nodes: offer high performance configurations for bigger farms.
 3. Do-it-Yourself: any compatible server-like hardware can be purchased, refurbished or assembled by a farmer.

-Plug and Farm and pre-configured 3Nodes are certified meaning they went through a secure boot process to guarantee increased security on a heardware level.
+Plug and Farm and pre-configured 3Nodes are certified meaning they went through a secure boot process to guarantee increased security on a hardware level.
 Certified hardware provides 25% more yields than DIY 3Nodes.

 > Note: The ThreeFold Farming team is looking into expanding hardware options.
-We're in discussions with HPE, Intel, AMD and Rasberry Pi to expand the spectrum of 3Node form factors and increase accessibility to ThreeFold farming.
+We're in discussions with HPE, Intel, AMD and Raspberry Pi to expand the spectrum of 3Node form factors and increase accessibility to ThreeFold farming.

 ### Plug and Farm 3Nodes